moloch54/b4blood/README.md

 gunzip rockyou.txt.gz

 also:
-nmap, crackmapexec, smbmap, smbclient, ldapdump.
+nmap, crackmapexec, smbmap, smbclient, ldapdomaindump.
 Should be fine on Kali

 rockyou.txt must be in /usr/share/wordlists/rockyou.txt